pstallinga/owonlib/README.md

 I used CodeLite for writing and debugging.
 Make sure you add "-lusb" to your CodeLite project Linker Options.
 If the #define debug is set nonzero, it will output debugging information (see file 'debug.txt').
 Otherwise it will only output what the main program requests.

-If it cannot communicate with the device because of permissions, put these two lines in /etc/udev/rules.d/10owon.rules:<br>
+If it cannot communicate with the device because of permissions, put these two lines in the file '/etc/udev/rules.d/10owon.rules':<br>
 SUBSYSTEMS=="usb", ATTRS{idVendor}=="5345", MODE="0666"<br>
 SUBSYSTEMS=="usb_device", ATTRS{idVendor}=="5345", MODE="0666"